ArchiRob/delta_2/README.md

 The inverse kinematics equations are taken from https://www.cambridge.org/core/journals/robotica/article/kinematic-and-dynamic-analysis-of-stewart-platformbased-machine-tool-structures/44227E02990F830098CB3897F3AED707 and adapted to rotary joints.

+Gazebo models are available for a 6DOF stewart platform based manipulator and a regular 3DOF delta robot.
+Beware sending non-unit orientation quaternions to the delta robot will not show errors but will muck up the inverse kinematics.

 ## Setup instructions
 Clone this repo in your workspace and build:
 ```